Ontario, California: Sports

 The Toyota Arena is a multipurpose arena which opened in late 2008.
 It is owned by Ontario, but is operated by SMG Worldwide.
 It is an 11,000-seat multi-purpose arena, the largest enclosed arena in the Inland Empire.
 Over 125 events are held annually featuring sporting competitions, concerts, and family shows.

 The arena had been the home of the Ontario Reign, a former team in the ECHL, that called the arena home from 2008 to 2015.
 The Los Angeles Kings' affiliate played at the 9,736-seat Toyota Arena.
 In their debut season of 2008–09, they were second in the league in attendance, averaging 5856 fans per game.
 The Reign led the ECHL in average attendance in every subsequent year.

-Ontario was the host of the 2010 ECHL All-Star Game.
-Ontario joined Stockton (2008), Fresno (2006), and Bakersfield (2011) as California franchises hosting the league's midseason showcase.
-The minor league All-Star Game reportedly generated more than $1 million into the local economy.

 In January 2015, the American Hockey League, a minor league above the ECHL, announced that it was forming a new Pacific Division and would be replacing the ECHL Ontario Reign with a relocated team.
 The Kings relocated the Manchester Monarchs, a franchise they had owned and operated since 2012, and became the Ontario Reign beginning with the 2015–16 AHL season.